Echo-Ji/ST-SSL/README.md

 >> ./runme 0 NYCBike1   # 0 gives the GPU id
 ```

-This repo contains the NYCBike1 data.
-If you are interested in other datasets, please download them from [GitHub repo](https://github.com/Echo-Ji/ST-SSL_Dataset) or [Beihang Cloud Drive](https://bhpan.buaa.edu.cn/link/AAF30DD8F4A2D942F7A4992959335C2780).
+Note that this repo only contains the NYCBike1 data because including all datasets can make this repo heavy.

 ## Cite